An end-to-end KNN-based PTV approach for high-resolution measurements and uncertainty quantification: Introduction

 Ensemble correlation and EPTV sacrifice the instantaneous information to obtain high-resolution statistics.
 Both methods ground on the hypothesis that individual realisations are samples of the same local statistical distribution.
 Ensemble correlation and EPTV leverage this principle to extract statistical moments.
 The path of blending information between samples that occur to be ``close'' within the statistical distribution, on the other hand, has been barely explored.
-Recently \cite{cortina2021sparse} proposed a Data-Enhanced PTV (DEPTV), based on EPTV to obtain high-resolution Proper Orthogonal Decomposition modes \citep[POD, ][]{berkooz1993proper}.
+Recently \cite{cortina2021sparse} proposed a Data-Enhanced PTV (DEPTV), based on EPTV to obtain high-resolution Proper Orthogonal Decomposition modes \citep[POD, ][]{lumley1967structure}.
 This process is equivalent to a Linear Stochastic Estimation of the original low-resolution PIV measurements on the temporal POD modes.
 DEPTV demonstrated being a suitable tool to enhance the spatial resolution, especially for cases with relatively compact POD eigenspectrum.

 The recent advances in data-driven and machine-learning algorithms have similarly stimulated the development of resolution-enhancement methods on grounds of analysis of the statistical distribution of the available samples.
-Optical flow estimators based on deep learning techniques \citep{cai2019dense,lagemann2021deep} have shown promising results, although their robustness and generalizability are still under investigation.
-Successful recent super-resolution algorithms are based on Generative Adversarial Networks \citep[GANs,][]{goodfellow2014generative}. \citet{deng2019super} achieved an increase in spatial resolution of up to $8$ times with super-resolution GANs \citep{ledig2017photo}. \citet{guemes2022super} recently introduced a new concept of Randomly Seeded super-resolution GANs (RaSeedGAN) that achieves similar resolution enhancement and does not need a paired low-high resolution dataset for training as it exploits directly the sparse particle measurements as a target.
-The main drawback of neural-network-based methods is that they require experienced user for training, and the uncertainty quantification is still difficult.
+Optical flow estimators based on deep learning techniques \citep{cai2019dense,lagemann2021deep} have shown promising results, although their robustness and generalisability are still under investigation.
+Successful recent super-resolution algorithms are based on Generative Adversarial Networks \citep[GANs,][]{goodfellow2014generative}. \citet{deng2019super} achieved an increase in spatial resolution of up to $8$ times with super-resolution GANs \citep{ledig2017photo}. \citet{guemes2022super} recently introduced a new concept of Randomly Seeded super-resolution GANs (RaSeedGAN) that achieves similar resolution enhancement and does not need a paired low-high resolution dataset for training as it exploits directly the sparse particle measurements as a target.The main drawback of neural-network-based methods is that they require experienced users for training, and the uncertainty quantification is still difficult, as we can see in the novel methodologies proposed by \citet{wang2022dense,wang2022deep} and \citet{gao2021robust}.